CMDT/AppatellaImportTool/macosinstall.md

 1. Ensuring there can be no access to the data, via other means; encryption in-place.

 ##### 1. Limiting access to the running computer
-Your database is set-up to allow only connections from the computer running the database.
-This is know as 'localhost'.
+By default, your database is set-up to allow only connections from the computer running the database.
+This is known as 'localhost'.
-If you want to know more about accessing the databse from other computers on you network, start your investigations by searching for 'pg_hba.conf'.

 ##### 1. Limiting access to specific users
 This tool enables access to your database by the default user (postgres).
-You will need to protect your database, by adding a [password](https://www.ncsc.gov.uk/blog-post/three-random-words-or-thinkrandom-0) .
+You will have set access to this user only at installation, by use of a strong password.

 ##### Enabling encryption in-place
 All modern Macs (since about 2003) have a feature called FileVault that encrypts your entire system drive.
 Just open your Mac’s System Preferences, head to Security & Privacy and select the FileVault tab.
 Click the “Turn On FileVault” button to create a password and begin the encryption process.
 Store your key in a safe place (not on that computer) in case you ever get locked out.